Raku/roast/docs/New-Features-Policy.md

 ## PURPOSE

-The main purpose of this policy is to maintain Perl 6 a language that is:
+The main purpose of this policy is to maintain Raku a language that is:

 1. Consistent
 2. Provides only widely-desired features in-core